imjoseangel/microservice-arquitecture/README.md

 5. Compliance as Code (Post Deployment)
 6. Infrastructure Automation
 7. Keda for Autoscaling
-8. Container Registry and Container Security
+8. Container Security
-9. Oauth and RBAC
-10. Monitoring and Performance
+9. Monitoring and Performance
-11. Password Security and HTTPS certificates with Vault
+10. Password Security and HTTPS certificates with Vault
-12. Relational SQL and NoSQL for data store
+11. Relational SQL and NoSQL for data store
-13. API Gateway
-14. Redis Cache
-15. Logging
+12. Logging
-16. Istio for Fault Tolerance
+13. Istio for Fault Tolerance
-17. Cloud Multizone redundancy
+14. Cloud Multi-zone redundancy
-18. Define Environments
+15. Environment Definition
-19. Upgrade Process
+16. Upgrade Processes
-20. Self-Service

 #### 1.6.1 Required

-1. Choose the best infrastructure platform to use
+1. Select a Infrastructure Cloud platform
-2. Choose the best orchestration technology and their components
+2. Select orchestration technology
-3. Describe the solution to automate the infrastructure deployment and prepare the most important snippets of code/configuration
+3. Define the solution to automate the infrastructure deployment
-4. Describe the solution to automate the microservices deployment and prepare the most important snippets of code/configuration
+4. Define the solution to automate the microservices deployment
-5. Describe the testing approach for the infrastructure
+5. Define the testing approach for the infrastructure
-6. Describe the monitoring approach for the solution
+6. Define the monitoring approach for the solution

 ### 1.7 Related Projects